 What Tests Show Damage?

 Once visual fields changes are noted it is very sensitive to progression.
 Even with perfect control of eye pressure, a very, few patients will continue to loose fields.
 This occurs only in very advanced glaucoma.
 Previously, the best method for monitoring early glaucoma was careful evaluation of the optic nerve.
 As long as the nerve doesn’t change, there is no progression.
-Newer, tests use laser scanning (HRII) to create a three dimensional picture of the optic nerve.
-The scanning lasers are accurate and quantitative than the doctor just observing the nerve.
-These tests may replace visual field testing in detecting early glaucoma in the future.
-Late glaucoma is best followed with visual fields testing.
+Newer tests such as Optical Coherence Tomography create a three dimensional picture of the optic nerve and allow us to measure the individual nerve fibers for ongoing damage.

 What Are The Results of the Ocular Hypertensive Study and What Do They Mean to Me?

 This study investigated the effect of treating patients who half elevated pressure without any evidence of damage to the nerve or an abnormal visual field.
 These Patients have been called ocular hypertensives or glaucoma suspects.
 Until this study, no one knew the natural history of patients with elevated pressure without damage.
 Half the subjects were treated with eye drops while the other half were watched.
 Eye drops reduced the development of glaucoma by over 50% in a study of 1636 people with elevated eye pressure without evidence of damage, i.e., normal optic nerve and visual field.
 9.5% percent of those who were watched developed glaucoma after five years, while only 4.4% of those treated with drops developed glaucoma.